k-paxian/dart-json-mapper/README.md

     * *enumValues* Provides a way to specify enum values, via Dart built in capability for all Enum instances. `Enum.values`
     * *defaultValue* Defines field default value

+## Known limitations

+* [Dart code obfuscation][obfuscation].
+If you are using or planning to use `extra-gen-snapshot-options=--obfuscate` option with your Flutter project, this library shouldn't be your primary choice then.
+At the moment there is no workaround for this to play nicely together.

 ## Complementary adapter libraries

 If you want a seamless integration with popular use cases, feel free to pick an